Alice Tams is a travelling illustrator, largely, of birds wearing hats.

 Where did you study art?

-I didn't, though I did study English Literature & Creative Writing at Goldsmiths, which is very much an art school.
-I also spent most of my degree drawing.
+I didn't, I studied English Literature & Creative Writing at Goldsmiths.
+I did, however, spend most of my degree drawing.

 Can I get a tattoo of your work?

-Sure, try not to change the image though and y'know... have a think about it.
+Sure, try not to change the image though and y'know... have a think about it (And send me a photo!)
+I do also design tattoos if you're interested in a personalised commission, send me an email.

 What's your favourite bird?